 To access the Linux utilities, including all command line interfaces for voicemail-enabled switches, use the admin account.
 Logging into the admin account opens the STCLI interface.

 1. Open an SSH client access panel.

-If you use PuTTY, the PuTTY Configuration page appears, as shown in the figure below.
+If you use PuTTY, the PuTTY Configuration page appears, as shown in the PuTTY Configuration Page figure.

 Figure 10: PuTTY Configuration Page